12 Project Management Principles With Examples

 5. Risk Management:

-Anticipating potential risks and developing mitigation strategies is crucial for project success.
+Anticipating potential risks and developing mitigation strategies are crucial for project success.
 Proper planning involves conducting risk assessments, identifying potential threats, and implementing measures to minimize their impact.

 6. Communication Plan: